 - Aesthetic Responses

-- o Cultural implications
+- Cultural implications

-- Artist intent
+- o Artist intent

 - Personal responses

 - Critique Methodologies

 - Evaluation of musical elements

-- Technical proficiency of performers
+- o Technical proficiency of performers

 - Emotional impact

-- Cultural relevancy
+- Cultural relevance

-- Director selected ensemble repertoire (SATB, divisi) - Solo repertoire - Vocal exercises and warm-ups - Online activities and assessments (Schoology) - Sight Singing and Theory software (MusicFirst, SightReadingFactory, Musictheory.net) - Audio and video recordings (YouTube, iTunes)
+- Director selected ensemble repertoire (SSAA, divisi) - Solo repertoire - Vocal exercises and warm-ups - Online activities and assessments (Schoology) - Sight Singing and Theory software (MusicFirst, SightReadingFactory, Musictheory.net) - Audio and video recordings (YouTube, Spotify, YouTube)

-Unit Learning Goal and Scale (Level 2.0 reflects a minimal level of proficiency) Anchor Standard 7: Perceiving and analyzing products.
-4.0 Students will be able to: Use research and personally developed criteria to justify choices made when selecting music, citing knowledge of the music, and individual and ensemble purpose and Demonstrate and justify how the analysis of structures, contexts, and performance decisions inform the response to music.
+Unit Learning Goal and Scale (Level 2.0 reflects a minimal level of proficiency)

+Anch Anchor Standard 7: Perceiving and analyzing products.
+4.0 Students will be able to: Use research and personally developed criteria to justify choices made when selecting music, citing knowledge of the music, and individual and ensemble purpose and context.
+Demonstrate and justify how the analysis of structures, contexts, and performance decisions inform the response to music.
 3.0 Students will be able to: Apply criteria to select music for a variety of purposes, justifying choices citing knowledge of the music and the specified purpose and context.
 Explain how the analysis of structures and contexts inform the response to music.
-Students will be able to: • Apply criteria to select music for specified purposes, supporting choices by citing 2.0 characteristics found in the music and connections to interest, purpose, and context.
+2.0 Students will be able to: Apply criteria to select music for specified purposes, supporting choices by citing characteristics found in the music and connections to interest, purpose, and context.
 Explain how the analysis of passages and understanding the way the elements of music are manipulated informs the response to music.
 1.0 With help, partial success at level 2.0 content and level 3.0 content.
 0.0 Even with help, no success

-4.0 Students will be able to: Justify interpretations of the expressive intent and meaning of musical works by comparing and synthesizing varied researched sources, including reference to other art forms.
+Anchor Standard 8: Interpreting intent and meaning 4.0 Students will be able to: Justify interpretations of the expressive intent and meaning of musical works by comparing and synthesizing varied researched sources, including reference to other art forms.
 3.0 Students will be able to: Support interpretations of the expressive intent and meaning of musical works citing as evidence the treatment of the elements of music, contexts, the setting of the text (when appropriate), and varied researched sources.
-Students will be able to: 2.0 Explain and support interpretations of the expressive intent and meaning of musical works, citing as evidence the treatment of the elements of music, contexts, the setting of the text (when appropriate), and personal research.
+2.0 Students will be able to: Explain and support interpretations of the expressive intent and meaning of musical works, citing as evidence the treatment of the elements of music, contexts, the setting of the text (when appropriate), and personal research.
 1.0 With help, partial success at level 2.0 content and level 3.0 content: 0.0 Even with help, no success

 Anch Anchor Standard 9: Applying criteria to evaluate products.
-4.0 Students will be able to: • Develop and justify evaluations of music, programs of music, and performances based on criteria, personal decision-making, research, and understanding of contexts.
+4.0 Students will be able to: Develop and justify evaluations of music, programs of music, and performances based on criteria, personal decision-making, research, and understanding of contexts.
 3.0 Students will be able to: Evaluate works and performances based on research as well as personally and collaboratively developed criteria, including analysis and interpretation of the structure and context.
-2.0 Students will be able to: • Evaluate works and performances based on personally or collaboratively developed criteria, including analysis of the structure and context.
+2.0 Students will be able to: Evaluate works and performances based on personally or collaboratively developed criteria, including analysis of the structure and context.
 1.0 With help, partial success at level 2.0 content and level 3.0 content.
 0.0 Even with help, no success

-Unit Modifications for Special Population Students Advanced Learners Leadership opportunities (officers, section leaders) Honors Ensembles (South Jersey, All State) Lead sectionals and full ensemble rehearsals Struggling Learners Modify the pace of teacher demonstration Utilize peer assistance Provide additional resources Modify assessments as necessary Modify assignments and online activities Offer individual practice and assistance sessions at teacher discretion
+Unit Modifications for Special Population Students Advanced Learners Leadership opportunities (officers, section leaders) Honors Ensembles (South Jersey, All State) Lead sectionals and full ensemble rehearsals Struggling Learners Modify the pace of teacher demonstration Utilize peer assistance Provide additional resources Modify assessments as necessary Modify assignments and online activities Offer individual practice and assistance sessions at teacher discretion English Language Learners Modify the pace of teacher demonstration Utilize peer assistance Provide additional translation resources Modify assessments as necessary Modify assignments and online activities Offer individual practice and assistance sessions at teacher discretion